Indira-ks/Indira-ks/README.md

 Hey there 👋

-I'm Indira, a student exploring the world of coding.
+I'm Indira, a Computer Science Engineering student exploring the world of coding.

 Currently learning Python and working towards becoming an AI/ML engineer.